On the construction of minimal foliations by hyperbolic surfaces on 3-manifolds: Foliations via branched coverings

 On the other hand, each leaf $L \in \F$ is a branched cover of some leaf $L_0 \in \F_0$.
+Let $\pi_L : L \to L_0$ be the branched covering we are considering, and let $d$ be the covering degree of $\pi_L$.
+It is smaller than or equal to the degree of $\pi$ and may depend on $L$.
 By minimality, $L_0$ contains countably many branch points in each component of $B_0$, and each end of $L_0$ is approached by these branch points.
 The leaf $L$ also contains countably many ramification points with the same index in each component of $B$, and each end of $L$ is also approached by these ramification points.
 We cover $L_0$ by an increasing sequence of closed disk or cylinders $D_k$ (depending on whether $L_0$ is a plane or a cylinder) that contain a finite number of branch points $p_1, \dots, p_k$.
-Then $L$ can be covered by an increasing sequence of branched covers $D'_k$ of $D_k$.
-Now, the Riemann-Hurwitz formula implies that $\chi(D'_k) = d \chi(D_k) - \sum_{i=1}^k d_i(e_i - 1) \leq d - k$ is not bounded from below, where $d$ is the degre of the branched cover and $d_i$ is the number of ramification points over each branch point $p_i$ with ramification index $e_i$.
+Then $L$ can be covered by an increasing sequence of branched covers $D'_k = \pi_L^{-1}(D_k)$ with degre $d$ and ramifications points $q_1, \dots , q_l$ such that $q_j$ has ramification index $2 \leq e_j \leq d$.
+Now, the Riemann-Hurwitz formula implies that $\chi(D'_k) = d \chi(D_k) - \sum_{j=1}^l (e_j - 1) \leq d - l$ is not bounded from below.
 Consequently, all leaves of $\F$ have infinite genus.
-In fact, no end is planar. \end{proof}
+Indeed, if $L_0$ is a planar leaf (resp. cylindrical leaf), then $L$ admits at most $d$ ends (resp. $2d$ ends).
+Let us show this for a planar leaf $L_0$.
+If the disk $D_k \subset L_0$ is sufficiently large, then $D'_k = \pi_L^{-1}(D_k)$ is connected.
+Given a non-branched base point $ x_0 \in D_k$, consider $\pi_L^{-1}(x_0) = \{ z_0, \dots , z_{d-1} \}$ and take a path $\sigma_j$ in $L$ which joins $z_0$ to $z_j$ and evades the ramification points for $j=1, \dots , d-1$.
+If $D_k$ is large enough so as to include all the images $\pi_L(\sigma_j)$, then the component of $D'_k$ which contains $z_0$ contains all $z_j $, by the path lifting property.
+Therefore $D'_k$ is connected.
+Then the number of connected components of $ L - \inte{D}'_k$ is at most $d$.
+Since $\{D'_k\}$ is an exhausting sequence of $L$, we conclude that $L$ has at most $d$ ends.
+Since $\chi(D'_k)$ converges to $-\infty$ as $k$ goes to $+\infty$, the leaf $L$ has infinite genus.
+In fact, each end is nonplanar. \end{proof}